-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes No Does your institution make use of SAT, ACT, or SAT Subject Test • scores in admission decisions for first-time, first-year, degree-seeking ^

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

 ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Consider if Not

+Submitted Used

 SAT or ACT Х

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or .,
+SAT and SAT Subject Tests or Х

-ACT X

 SAT Subject Tests

-C8B • rst-time, first-year, degree-seeking applicants rdless of whether the writing score will be
+C8B If your institution will make use of th e ACT in admissio n decisions for firs t-time, first-year, de egree-seeking applicants for

-ACT with writing required

-ACT with writing recommended

-Χ ACT with or without writing accep ted
+Х ACT with writing required ACT with writing recommended ACT with or without writing accept ed

-C8B rst-time, first-year, degree-seeking applicants rdless of whether the Essay score will be
+C8B If your institution will make use of th Fall 2023 please indicate which ON admissions process): -

-SAT with Essay component requi red

-SAT with Essay component recon nmended

-Х SAT with or without Essay compo nent accepted
+Х SAT with Essay component requir SAT with Essay component recon SAT with or without Essay compo nmended

-C8C Please indicate how your institution will use the SAT or ACT essay con nponent; check all that apply.
+C8C Please indicate how your institution will use the SAT or r ACT essay comp onent; check all th at apply.

 SAT essay ACT essay

-For admission X Х
+For admission x x]

-For placement Х Х 4
+For placement Х х

 For advising

-In place of an application essay 4
+In place of an application essay

 As a validity check on the

-application process 4
+application process

-No college policy as of now 4
+No college policy as of now V

-Not using essay component Х Х J
+Not using essay component Х Х

-C8D In addition, does your institution use e applicants' test s cores for academ nic advising?
+C8D In addition, does your institution use applicants' test so ores for academic advising?

 Yes

-Х No
+х No

-1 140

-C8E Latest date by which SAT or ACT se cores must be rec eived for fall-term n admission 1-Mar
+C8E Latest date by which SAT or ACT so cores must be rece ived for fall-term a dmission

+1-Mar

-Latest date by which SAT Subject T
+Latest date by which SAT Subject T est scores must be e received for fall-t erm admission

-Γ

-C8F If necessary, use this space to clarif • •

-policies (e.g., if tests are recommen students, or if tests are not required
+C8F If necessary, use this space to clarif policies (e.g., if tests are recommen -22 and 2022-23 te and Sacramento St erm, California ate will temporarily

-students): or some

-students).

-C8G Please indicate which tests your institut ion uses for placen nent (e.g., state te sts):
+C8G x Please indicate which tests your institut ion uses for placem o ent (e.g., state test s):

-X SAT -

-X ACT
+x ACT

 SAT Subject Tests

-Х AP
+X AP

-Х CLEP
+X CLEP

-Institutional Exam

-State Exam (specify):
+Institutional Exam State Exam (specify):